soheeparklee/soheeparklee.github.io/_posts/2025-10-22-DAW-system-2-4-OS-structure.md

   - as kernel is working, you can run it wo so many user service

 - 👀 Linux is hybrid structure

+- Best structure of OS
+- So all the OS since year 2011 more or less, are evolving towards hybrid

 ## ⭐️ Exam Questions